Garrett Runion Season 2022-23

 A native of Orlando, Florida, Runion called Baton Rouge home in four seasons from 2003-08.
 A four-time member of the SEC Academic Honor Roll and three-time SEC Community Service Team selection, Runion graduated from LSU in the May 2008 with his Bachelor of Arts & Science degree in general studies.
 He has also served as the Assistant Coach Representative for NCAA Division I on the National Golf Coaches Association of America’s National Advisory Board.

-Runion and his wife, Meghan, have one son, Reid, aka “Rocket”, and a daughter, Riley, and the most recent addition to the Runion family, born on May 17, 2021 – Raegan Lee.
+Runion and his wife, Meghan, have one son, Reid, aka “Rocket”, and a daughters, Riley and Raegan Lee.